sunnyeyez123/tic-tac-tomer/README.md

 tic-tac-tomer
 =============

-Tic-Tac-Toe with heads instead of X's and O's
+Tic-Tac-Toe with pictures of Tomer (@tomelm) instead of X's and O's.

+To Run

+- download tic-tac-tomer.jar
+- type: java -jar tic-tac-tomer.jar
+- Play Game!